TheBigEye/Aircraft/README.md

 ## Main Features
 ### Graphics 🖌️
-+ More detailed and renewed graphics and textures
++ More detailed and renewed graphics and textures.
-+ Added more particles effects
++ Added more particles effects.
-+ Improved the rendering of various menus and GUI elements
++ Improved the rendering of various menus and GUI elements.
-+ The game window and interface is wider
++ The game window and interface is wider.

 ### Gameplay 👾
-* Added peaceful difficulty
+* Added peaceful difficulty.
-* Added more durability in tools
+* Added more durability in tools.
 * Added some more diversity of peaceful and hostile mobs:
-    * Penguins, Chickens and Goats
+    * Penguins, Chickens and Goats.
-    * Iron golems and Rust Iron Golems
+    * Iron golems and Rust Iron Golems.
-    * NPCs, like villagers, that you can trade with
+    * NPCs, like villagers, that you can trade with.
-* Added the Keeper, the guardian of the underground (UNFINISHED)
+* Added the Keeper, the guardian of the underground. (**UNFINISHED**)
-* Added the Eye queen, the final boss (UNFINISHED)
+* Added the Eye queen, the final boss. (**UNFINISHED**)
-* Improved the Air Wizard with three phases (UNFINISHED)
+* Improved the Air Wizard with three phases. (**UNFINISHED**)

 ### Level Generation 🗺️
-- Added villages, replacing the wooden ruins in the forests
+- Added villages, replacing the wooden ruins in the forests.
 - Improved the Heaven generation:
-    - Added a Sky dungeon
+    - Added a Sky dungeon.
-    - Added a central island, with trees, grass and rock
+    - Added a central island, with trees, grass and rock.
-    - Added one more cloud variety, Ferrosite, which temporarily increases player speed
+    - Added one more cloud variety, Ferrosite, which temporarily increases player speed.
-    - Added Aether-inspired crops and mobs
+    - Added Aether-inspired crops and mobs.
-* Improved mountains to have two rock layers instead of one
+* Improved mountains to have two rock layers instead of one.
 * More vegetation (Lawn and flowers).
-* Added tundra biome
+* Added the tundra biome.
-* More types of trees were added with their respective types of wood and their variants in doors, walls and floors
+* More types of trees were added with their respective types of wood and their variants in doors, walls and floors.
-* Better terrain shape generation
+* Better terrain shape generation.

 ### Technical side 🛠️
 * Improved the sound system:
-    * Added background music
+    * Added background music.
-    * Some sounds are attenuated depending on the distance
+    * Some sounds are attenuated depending on the distance.
-* Added Texture packs support
+* Added Texture packs support.
-* Added an more detailed Crash screen in information
+* Added an more detailed Crash screen in information.
-* Improved precision and information in the F3 menu (debug screen)
+* Improved precision and information in the F3 menu (debug screen).

-## How run?
+## How to Run? 🚀
 - First, make sure you have [**Java**](https://java.com/en/download/) installed on your system.
 - Next, download the .jar file of the game from our [**releases page**](https://github.com/TheBigEye/Aircraft/releases).
 - **Windows Users:** Simply `double click` the downloaded .jar file to launch the game.
 Alternatively, you can `right-click` on the file and choose `open with > Java platform SE binary`.